Catherine Vigri of Bologna (born 8 September 1413)

 Another good account of Catherine of Bologna is available online: Pope Benedict XVI's address to the General Audience of 29 December 2010 was dedicated to Catherine of Bologna; you can address his remarks by clicking here.

 For a discussion of the art of Caterina Vigri, see Germaine Greer's The Obstacle Race.
 In addition to surviving manuscripts that Catherine of Bologna illustrated, there is also a large painting, St. Ursula and Her Companions, in the Gallerie dell'Accademia in Venice.
 As Greer notes, "The chief source of biographical data about the saint [Catherine of Bologna] is, of course, the Holy See, but no interest has ever been evinced by the Church in her artistic activities."
-Greer notes that there is also a small picture in the Chiesa della Santa, Madonna with Apple, that is said to be by Catherine but dates "to an earlier period."
+Greer adds that there is also a small picture in the Chiesa della Santa, Madonna with Apple, that is said to be by Catherine but dates "to an earlier period."
 There also may be a St. Ursula by Catherine in the Pinacoteca Nazionale of Bologna.

 No comments: